Ethylenediamine: Synthesis

 Another industrial route to ethylenediamine involves the reaction of ethanolamine and ammonia:

 This process involves passing the gaseous reactants over a bed of nickel heterogeneous catalysts.

-It can be produced in the lab by the reaction of ethylene glycol and urea.
+It can be prepared in the lab by the reaction of either ethylene glycol or ethanolamine and urea, followed by decarboxylation of the ethyleneurea intermediate.

 Ethylenediamine can be purified by treatment with sodium hydroxide to remove water followed by distillation.

 Applications

 Ethylenediamine is used in large quantities for production of many industrial chemicals.
 It forms derivatives with carboxylic acids (including fatty acids), nitriles, alcohols (at elevated temperatures), alkylating agents, carbon disulfide, and aldehydes and ketones.
-Because of its bifunctional nature, having two amines, it readily forms heterocycles such as imidazolidines.
+Because of its bifunctional nature, having two amino groups, it readily forms heterocycles such as imidazolidines.